gontijolucas/otel-java-reference-architecture/README.md

 # Opentelemetry Java Reference Architecture

-This repository contains an illustrative 'Boardgame Store' application, that was used to demonstrate Opentelemetry features, the current focus is the java ecosystem.
+This repository contains an illustrative 'Boardgame Store' application, that was used to demonstrate Opentelemetry features, the current focus is in the java ecosystem.

-> :warning: We do not pretend to replace, [opentelemetry community demo](https://github.com/open-telemetry/opentelemetry-demo), we just focused on java ecosystem and in the technologies that we use. :)
+> :warning: We do not pretend to replace the [opentelemetry community demo](https://github.com/open-telemetry/opentelemetry-demo), we just are focused on java ecosystem and in the technologies that we use. :)

 </br>